Why Do Protein Shakes Make My Stomach Hurt?

 If protein shakes upset your stomach, try the following:

-2. Adjust the serving size: It is possible that you are consuming too much protein shake at once, or drinking your shake too fast, which can overwhelm your digestive system.
-Try reducing the serving size and sipping slowly to see if that helps reduce the stomach pain.
+- Adjust the serving size.
+You might be drinking too much protein shake at once or drinking it too quickly, which can overwhelm your digestive system.
+Try drinking a smaller amount and sip it slowly to see if the stomach pain decreases.

-3. Change the timing: Some people find that consuming protein shake before or after a meal, rather than on an empty stomach, reduces digestive issues.
-Experiment with different timing to see what works best for you.
+- Change the timing.
+Some people find that drinking protein shakes with meals, rather than on an empty stomach, reduces digestive issues.
+Try different times to see what works best for you.

-4. Mix it with different ingredients: The ingredients put in your protein shake can affect digestion.
-High fiber fruits and veggies, for example, can upset your stomach.
-Try changing it up or sticking to the basics to see if that helps.
+- Mix it with different ingredients.
+The ingredients you add to your protein shake can affect digestion.
+High-fiber fruits and vegetables, for example, can upset your stomach.
+Try different combinations or keep it simple to see if that helps.

-5. Try a different liquid: If you are using cow’s milk, try plant milk or water.
-Cow’s milk contains lactose, which is notorious for causing stomach pain.
+- Try a different liquid.
+If you are using cow’s milk, try plant milk or water.
+Cow’s milk contains lactose, which can cause stomach pain.

-By listening to your body and following the steps above, you will find a protein shake that not only meets your nutritional needs, but also agrees with your digestive system.
+By listening to your body and following these steps, you will find a protein shake that meets your nutritional needs and agrees with your digestive system.

-Keep in mind that stomach pain can range from mild to severe, and last for a few minutes to a few hours.
+Remember that stomach pain can range from mild to severe and can last for a few minutes to a few hours.

-Call your doctor if you have pain so severe that you cannot move without causing more pain, or if you cannot find a comfortable position.
+Call your doctor if you have pain so severe that you cannot move without causing more pain.

 Sources